benresnic/MLBScrapeR/README.md

----
-output: github_document
----

-R class for scraping live data from the MLB Stats API
+R package for scraping live data from the MLB Stats API

 Shoutout @TJStats on twitter for the inspiration and structure